Initiating a Subaward Requisition

 Department administrators should check for an active supplier or payee record in the university’s database before requesting a new supplier or payee setup.
 Information on how to search for an existing supplier or payee record, reactivate a supplier or payee, create a new address site, or request a new supplier or payee record, can be found on Fingate’s Make a Supplier or Payee Request page.

-Documents and other important required information to be attached or included in the requisition are:
+Required documents and other important information to be attached or included in the requisition

 - Statement of Collaborative Intent known as the OSR Form 33 (ensure complete and signed)